averagewagon/cEDH-Decklist-Database/_includes/markdown/tables/deprecated.md

 - No joke decks, decks must have been intended for competitive play.
 - No obvious exclusions of staple cards without justification

+This section is intended for archival purposes, so that players can find inspiration from lists that are no longer competitive.
+Many of these lists could still be viable, if only they were adopted by a caring owner!

 If you see a deck in "Competitive" which you believe should be "Deprecated", please report it in [Make a Request](/request).